jimm/www-ellisislandband-net/schedule.md

   Village Associations's *Lincoln Parkapalooza* fundraising event!
 We'll be on the main stage from 6:30-7:30, followed by The Tom Petty Project.
   Lincoln Park, 455 Jackman Ave, Fairfield, CT.

+* **September 15th, 2022** &ndash; *Halloween Yacht Club* (10 Seaview Ave,
+  Stamford) has bands outside all summer long on Thursday nights.
+See you on there on the 15th, 6:30 - 9:30.

 ### August 2022